Confused how to install outdoor spa or Jacuzzi in your back yard?

 The 15 amp spa are the easiest to wire up.
 Run new 2 core and earth cable to a 15 amp outlet and plug-in the spa.

 32 amp spas are alot more involved.
-You will have to take into account a few item’s like – Cable run length, above ground or beneath ground cabl run, conduit size, and maximum demand / voltage drop.
+You will have to take into account a few items’s like – Cable run length, above ground or beneath ground cabl run, conduit size, and maximum demand/voltage drop.

 I chose to go with 6mm 2 core + Earth tps cable inside 25mm conduit.
 This was run inside the roof space down a wall to an isolation switch and then under ground to the spa.